Prescriptions

 What to do with old medicines

-Take it to the pharmacy you got it from or bring it in to the surgery.
+Take it to the pharmacy.
 Do not put it in your household bin or flush it down the toilet.

-As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:
+As qualified healthcare professionals, pharmacists can offer advice and treatment on minor illnesses.
+This includes seven common conditions:

 They can also advise on medicine that you can buy without a prescription.